aws-samples/aws-saas-factory-bootcamp/Lab3.md

 **Recap**: You've now completed building out the second phase of our tenant isolation.
 With this exercise, we saw the role-mapping rules in our Cognito identity pool.
 These mappings directly associate roles for tenants (TenantAdmin and TenantUser) to the policies that we configured in first part of this lab.

-## Part 4 - Acquiring Tenant-Scoped Credentials
+## Parte 4 - Obtendo credenciais baseado no escopo do tenant

-At this point, all the elements of our isolation scheme are in place.
-We have authentication with Cognito, roles provisioned for each tenant that scope access to our DynamoDB tables, and we have role-mapping conditions configured in Cognito that will connect our authenticated users with their corresponding policies.
+Nesse ponto, todos os elementos do nosso esquema de isolamento estão locais.
+Nós temos autenticação com o Cognito, roles provisionadas para cada tenant com escopo para acessar as tabelas do DynamoDB, e nós temos condições de mapeamento de roles configuradas no Cognito que irá conectar todos os usuários autenticados com a políticas correspondentes.
 All that remains now is to introduce the code into our application services that exercises these elements and acquires credentials that will properly scope our access to the tenant resources.

 The steps that follow will guide you through the process of configuring and deploying a new version of the product manager service that successfully acquires these tenant-scoped credentials.